Reeb Graph Metrics from the Ground Up: Introduction

 Lastly, we would like to take note of the computational difficulties and overall complexity of these metrics which introduces challenges for both the applied researcher intending to compute these distances, as well as the newcomer who is attempting to develop an intuition for how these distances operate.
 In Sec.~\ref{sec:examples}, we use examples to illustrate their complexity and develop the reader's intuition.
 We then discuss the individual computational hurdles for each distance in Sec.~\ref{sec:discussion}.

-While we attempt a self-contained presentation as much as possible, we do assume general familiarity with topology and the basics of category theory; some familiarity with persistent homology is also beneficial.
-We refer the reader to various references on algebraic topology~\cite{Munkres84}, category theory~\cite{Riehl2017}, and topological data analysis~\cite{Oudot2015,DeyWang2021} for further background and more detailed discussion.
+While we attempt to make this document as self-contained as possible, we do assume general familiarity with topology and the basics of category theory; some familiarity with persistent homology is also beneficial.
+We refer the reader to various references on algebraic topology~\cite{Munkres84}, category theory~\cite{Riehl2017}, and topological data analysis~\cite{DeyWang2021,Oudot2015} for further background and more detailed discussion.